BrainwreckedTech/qemu-launcher/README.md

 > Through my personal testing, I found VNC to be a better solution that the combination of QXL and SPICE thanks to the recent addition of bochs_drm to the Linux kernel.
 Others may have had better luck or have a larger collection of VMs that might be a hassle to move, so the option to use QXL and SPICE has stayed.

+Win2K Hack (-k, CLI-only for now)

+> Enable the QEMU Win2K Hack.
+This solves the disk full bug.
+IDE transfers are slowed down.
+Once Windows 2000 is installed, this option is no longer needed.

 Memory Allocation (-m)

 > Self-explanatory.